stig/www.brautaset.org/_posts/2013-03-01-what-now-for-sbjson.md

 because it plays better with NSURLConnection and other HTTP libraries.
 It was also simpler to implement and test.

-If you're adding JSON support to an iOS 4.x (or lower) app at this point, I think having to call `[[SBJsonParser new] objectWithString:foo]` rather than `[foo JSONValue]` is probably going to be the least of your problems.
-Thus, version 3.2 saw the category methods deprecated, and will be removed in V4.
-This will allow me to keep focusing on keeping SBJson relevant.
+Regarding the latter point: if you're having to add JSON support to an iOS 4.x (or lower) app at this point, I think having to call `[[SBJsonParser new] objectWithString:foo]` rather than `[foo JSONValue]` is probably going to be the least of your problems.
+Thus version 3.2 saw the category methods, and the methods returning NSErrors through a pointer, deprecated, and these will be removed in V4.
+I'm hoping this will allow me to focus on keeping SBJson relevant.

----

-The main reasons for cutting the category methods are:
+It might seem such a small amount of code, so why not just keep them in?
+The main reasons for cutting the the category methods are:

 1. Support.
 Failing to specify the correct flags to get categories working on iOS is the biggest issue people currently have with the library.
 (Except perhaps imagined memory